Amir Al-Awad is a Refugee Athlete Scholarship-holder who balances training and a job with running the Syrian Sports Academy in Alexandria, Egypt.

 We kept hearing about women’s rights conferences, but we did not see any improvement.
 There were lots of ideas being discussed, but nothing concrete was taking place.
 That’s why I decided to start giving something practical to women, so that they can stand up for themselves and overcome their fear of venturing into the streets.

 Teaching practical skills

 The Syrian Sports Academy started a movement where we encouraged other clubs and academies in Alexandria to give women one week free of charge to learn self-defence and fitness.
 It was a form of using sports to teach women, and we wanted to give them the chance to do this for free – because for a majority of our participants, they don’t have the financial means to take part in any sort of fitness classes.

 The people who come to the classes are not athletic.
 They are regular, ordinary people, and the majority of them don’t have the physical fitness to do really technical moves.
 So we use role play to show them the scenarios that could happen to them in the street – for example, how to spot a person who is harassing them or trying to rob them, and how to react.

 We also provide a hotline or contact number that we give to the women who take the self-defence classes, so that if they’re in a certain situation where they need help, they can call our Academy and ask us to be there for them.

 When encountering situations that were dealt with during the classes, some of our participants have managed to react in a better way through the teaching they have received.
 I was happy to see the idea put into practice and bearing fruit, with people benefiting from it.

-They also gain self-confidence through the classes, and the first thing they gain self-confidence from is finding out that there are people who care about this cause of preventing violence and against women, and are advocating this cause.
+They also gain self-confidence through the classes, and the first thing they gain self-confidence from is finding out that there are people who care about this cause of preventing violence against women, and are advocating for this cause.
 This is the trigger for them to start believing in themselves.